1. Home: Explore careers

 Career path and progression

-You could move into management, supervising drivers and making sure trains and crew are where they need to be on the rail network.
-Operations management is another possibility, planning future rail developments.
+You could move into management, supervising driver performance and making sure trains and crew are where they need to be on the rail network.
+You might also move into operations management, planning future rail developments.

 Current opportunities